amar-jain123/PythonLoop/README.md

 # PythonLoop
-This repo show how does the loop and function work in python
+This repo show the basic functionality of python. list string loops conditional